cs-4241-2024/a2-shortstack/README.md

 - Feedback: Make the ordered items into a table, so it doesn't pop out when ordering food items.

 - Last Name: Kurtz
 - Problems: Cancel Button doesn't work.
-No functionality
+No functionality.
 - Comments: Color Scheme is good.
-- Feedback: Little disorienting when you add orders.
+- Feedback: Little disorienting when you add/edit orders.
 Maybe make a table?

 Glitch: https://ablaze-copper-hadrosaurus.glitch.me